There is a rise in the number of insurance companies providing medical travel insurance

 However, it also has ignited apprehensions amongst physicians and cautious insurers in the US.
 They are concerned about ensuring safety, high quality and constant access to care while treatments are conducted overseas.

-The American Medical Association, recently released the first-ever guiding principles
+The American Medical Association, recently released the guiding principles

 for medical tourism.
 In this guide, they mentioned that, for the moment it is not clear whether the dangers overshadow the profits.